Alle-Kiski Valley high school sports lookahead: The week of April 3

 And Springdale baseball (0-1), which went 8-11 in the 2016 regular season, heads to Union (1-0) for a Section 1-A game at 4 p.m. against a defending Class A section champ.

-Stakes almost surely will be high when Deer Lakes softball (1-0) hosts Burrell in Section 1-AAA action at 4 p.m.
+Stakes almost surely will be high when Deer Lakes softball (1-0) hosts Burrell in Section 1-3A action at 4 p.m.
 They shared a section championship last year.

 In track and field, Kiski Area will challenge many of Westmoreland County's proud programs at the Lady Spartan/Wildcat Invitational at Latrobe.